SAS Computing Physics & Astronomy LSP Office

 Site Licensed and free software for both on-campus and off-campus use, and for both university-owned and personally owned PC and Macintosh computers is available online at the Office of Software Licensing website.
-The same software is also made available in the fall and spring on the PennConnect DVD which is available for pickup in the SAS Computing Physics LSP office, DRL-2E6.
 Software commonly included in this category is anti-virus, web browsers, file transfer programs, and email clients.
 The mathematics program Maple is also available for install on university-owned computers.
 Contact to confirm eligibility and borrow the install disk.

 The Office of Software Licensing website lists terms and pricing of software packages available for purchase by university funds for use on university-owned computers.
 Software for purchase by both departmental and personal funds is available from the Computer Connection in the bookstore.

 SAS Computing provides Ethernet cables free of charge for on-campus use.
 If your current cable is too short, please bring it to DRL-2E6 to exchange it for a longer cable.

 Instructions for connecting can be found online at these websites: Wireless Wired